L’ostéoporose

 800

-To meet your calcium needs, be sure to eat a variety of calcium-rich foods every day.
-Some good dietary sources of calcium include:
+To meet your calcium needs, be sure to consume a variety of calcium-rich foods daily.
+Good dietary sources of calcium include:

 • Tofu prepared with calcium sulfate